danielpcampagna/master-the-state-of-the-art/obsidian/works/mlacic2022a.md

 # Mlačić (2022) - Data Protection Regulation Ontology for Compliance

+This thesis presents an ontology-based framework for GDPR compliance, addressing security, data sensitivity, and privacy-enhancing technologies.
+It supports compliance automation and consulting use cases, directly addressing GDPR requirements such as data retention, security controls, and privacy mechanisms.
 ## Approach and Motivations

 The thesis introduces **a structured ontology** to assist consulting firms in **automating GDPR compliance processes**.
 It focuses on: